VenkateshSarivisetty/Docker-Certified-Associate-Course/docker-commands.md

 # What is a best practice while installing multiple packages as part of the install instruction?

 Add them on seperate lines seperated by a slash in alphanumeric order

+# Which of the below statements are true:

+By default a container runs with unlimited cpu and memory resources

+# What will happen if the --memory-swap is set to -1?

+the container allowed to use unlimited swap.

+# Each container gets a CPU share of .... assigned by default

+1024

+# What is a linux feature that prevents a process within the container to access raw sockets?

+Kernal capabilities

+# By default, all containers get the same share of CPU cycles.
+How to modify the shares?

+docker container run --cpu-shares=513 nginx